-Attendance at meetigns has grown over time and agendas for each meeting are evenly split between sharing best practice and seeking discussions with the leading decision makes in social care.
+Attendance at meetings has grown over time and agendas for each meeting are evenly split between sharing best practice and seeking discussions with the leading decision makes in social care.
 Chairs and Chief Executives travel great distances to attend the meeting reinforcing the value of the Alliance’s activities.